harness/developer-hub/docs/platform/12_Variables-and-Expressions/harness-variables.md

 ![](./static/harness-variables-42.png)

 The sidecar identifier is set when you add the sidecar artifact.
-It can bee seen in the artifact listing.
+You can see it in the artifact listing.

 ![](./static/harness-variables-43.png)